gigon/L1L2_subs/README.md

 * The two srt files are expected to be synchronized betweem them, to the level of 500 ms.
 Otherwise the results are unexpected.
 <b>subsync</b> is a good utility to sync two srt files: ([Online Tool](https://subsync.online/en/online.html))  ([Sources on github](https://github.com/sc0ty/subsync))

+* Installation on Windows
+On windows 10, if textacy fails to install, try to install Win10 Sdk